syncfusion-content/maui-docs/MAUI/Scheduler/drag-and-drop-appointments.md

 {% endtabs %}

 #### Handle view scroll when dragging appointment
-Using `AllowScroll` property you can handle scrolling the time slot while dragging the appointment or not, while dragging the appointment to the endpoint of the current view in Schedule.
+Using the `AllowScroll` property you can handle scrolling the time slot while dragging the appointment or not, while dragging the appointment to the endpoint of the current view in Schedule.
 The default value of the `AllowScroll` property is `true`.

 {% tabs %}
 {% highlight c# %}